newatoms/beta/_private/costumer-acquisition/communication-plan.md

 ## From who do  users hear about content.supply

-* Collegues in the same field who use content.supply
+* Colleagues in the same field who use content.supply
 * Designers working on a project who know about content.supply
 * Employees who worked with conentsupply
 * Random people